 |

-This is Matthias Horler's (my great x3 grandfather) medal that was awarded to him for being at the Battles of Meanee and Hyderabad in India with the 22nd Foot Regiment in the Scinde campaign under Sir Charles Napier in 1843 - see links for further information.
+This is Mathias Horler's (my great x3 grandfather) medal that was awarded to him for the Battles of Meanee and Hyderabad in India with the 22nd Foot Regiment in the Scinde campaign under Sir Charles Napier in 1843 - see links for further information.
+See also the documents page for speculation about Mathias' ancestry (Horler or Horner).

 |